nahimsouza/kr2025-website/README.md

-# KR2025 Website
+# KR 2025 Website

-This is the repository for the [KR2025 Website](https://kr.org/KR2025/).
+This is the repository for the [KR 2025 Website](https://kr.org/KR2025/).
 The project was based on the [Conference Website Template](https://github.com/nahimsouza/conference-website).
 Please refer to the original repository for more details.

 ## For Developers